Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 IALS Library holds a rich collection of journal titles from a wide range of jurisdictions and subject areas.
-This guide is written by Gerry Power and Katherine Read.
+This guide is written by Katherine Read.
+Currently being updated (Jan 2023)

 Why read journal articles?

 Journal articles provide you with an extensive range of materials for worldwide jurisdictions.
 These may cover issues, events or changes in the law which are too recent to be covered in textbooks or perhaps jurisdictions for which the IALS library does not hold a large book collection.
 In many cases it will be possible for you to search for articles by a particular author or on a specific topic.
 This guide will assist you in finding relevant materials for your studies.

 There are two very important points to note when locating journal articles.